 With top-notch education standards, Malaysia is fast becoming a hot favourite with international students.
-Its educational institutes are counted within the top 200 universities in the world.
+Its educational institutes such as Universiti Malaya (#70 in QS), Universiti Putra Malaysia (#123 in QS), Universiti Kebangsaan Malaysia (#129 in QS) and more are counted among the top 200 universities in the world.
 The best part of Malaysia is its international students from around the globe including India.
-Presently, there are more than 100,000 international students from over 150 countries in Malaysia.
+Presently, there are more than 170,000 international students from over 162 countries in Malaysia.

 There are over 100 recognised universities that provide you with tertiary education in 151 courses.
-An undergraduate course in Malaysia would cost just 39,990 MYR.
+An undergraduate course in Malaysia would cost just 51,330 MYR (USD 11,800).
 Malaysia also offers you international degrees from the UK, the US, Australia and other countries at lesser costs.
 If you are planning to study abroad, here is an article that lists why Malaysia is a great place for higher studies.

 Though not at par with other Asian countries such as Hong Kong and Singapore, Malaysian universities are improving rapidly, and aren’t far behind universities that impart world-class education.
 Some of the universities offer courses in computer science and engineering that rank among the world’s top 100 courses, all thanks to Malaysia’s education system and its focus on international standards.
 The education standards are closely monitored by the Ministry of Higher Education, which has the vision to turn Malaysia into a Centre of Excellence for Higher Education.

 A major part of Malaysia’s state investment in higher education is its growing partnerships with universities in other countries.
 Many foreign universities, especially Australian and British, have branch campuses in Malaysia.
 For example, Monash University (Australia) and the University of Nottingham (UK), both among the top 100 universities in the world, have branch campuses in Malaysia.
-Malaysia’s KBU International College has tied up with UK’s Anglia Ruskin, Nottingham Trent and Sheffield Hallam universities.
+Malaysia’s First City University College (previously known as KBU International College) has tied up with UK’s Anglia Ruskin, Teesside University and Hotel and Tourism Management Institute, Switzerland.

-The cost of studying and living in Malaysia is comparatively lower than countries such as Australia, the US, the UK, France, Canada, etc. While an undergraduate course at the UK Campus of the University of Nottingham would cost £13,470, the same course at the Malaysia campus would cost MYR 39,990 (approximately £7,000).
+The cost of studying and living in Malaysia is comparatively lower than countries such as Australia, the US, the UK, France, Canada, etc. While an undergraduate course at the UK Campus of the University of Nottingham would cost USD 150,000, the same course at the Malaysia campus would cost MYR 174,000 (approximately USD 40,000).
 The course has the same module content, has the same evaluation criteria and the same marking scheme.
 Hence, the degree has the same weightage as the one from the UK campus, but at a significantly lower cost.
 Besides, the cost of living in Malaysia is considerably lower as well, which eases your financial burden.
-It’s a win-win situation for international students as they can live comfortably at a cost of about MYR 1100 a month.
+It’s a win-win situation for international students as they can live comfortably at a cost of about MYR 1500 a month.
 (This includes food, accommodation, and other daily expenses).
-Check out this table that compares living and studying costs in Malaysia with other countries.

-International students studying in Malaysia are allowed to work part-time for 20 hours per week.
+International students studying in Malaysia are allowed to work part-time for 20 hours per week during semester breaks or holidays.
 Students are encouraged to work in mini markets, restaurants and cafes, hotels and petrol stations.
-However, students are not allowed to work as a cashier, singer, masseur, musician or other such jobs.
+However, students are not allowed to work as a cashier, singers, masseurs, musicians or other such jobs.

-After completion of higher education, the employment prospects widen.
-Based on the Critical Occupation List (COL) 2016/2017 by TalentCorp and the Institute of Labour Market Information and Analysis (ILMIA), here are a few popular courses that give a student an edge over the rest when it comes to employability.
+After completion of higher education, employment prospects widen.
+Based on the Critical Occupation List (COL) 2020/2021 by TalentCorp and the Institute of Labour Market Information and Analysis (ILMIA), here are a few popular courses that give a student an edge over the rest when it comes to employability.